-The 21 hours of lectures and tutorials will be supported by 57 hours of clinical and laboratory teaching.
-The subject is to integrate the theoretical knowledge and the technical skills in a way that is important to patient care and management.
-In this module, students would have opportunities to interact directly with some patients in the professional context.
+The 21 hours of lectures and tutorials will be supported by 57 hours of clinical demonstrations and practices.
+The subject is designed to integrate the theoretical knowledge and the technical skills in a way that is important to effective patient care and management.
+In this module, students would have opportunities to interact directly in the profession context with some patients.
 Students will need to go through step by step the clinical process of patient assessment, patient measurement, casting, plaster model rectification, fabrication, patient fitting, checkout and evaluation.
 Besides the development of technical skills, emphasis is placed on the development of clinical judgement and the process of clinical problem solving.
-Direct feedback from the patients/subjects at various stages, as well as from the instructors throughout the process, would constitute important input to the learning experience.
-In the process, subjects will learn how to interact with the patients and will be guided to critique the work of fellow students under the facilitation of the instructor.
+Direct feedback from the patients/subjects at various stages, as well as from the instructors throughout the process, will constitute important input to the learning experience.
+In the process, students will learn how to interact with the patients and will be guided to critique the work of fellow students under the facilitation of the instructor.
 This is done to maximize the learning experience by learning not only from one's own mistakes but also from those of the fellow students.